 With regard to purchasing criteria, the origin of the wine and the price of the wine are the main basis.
 Moreover, depending on the consulting firms, the criteria considered are based on the name, the brand, the label and the shape of the bottle.
 In descending order importance, the best-known varieties of wine for consumers are as follows:

 - Pinot Noir

 At the margin of the profiles presented, it is interesting to report another entirely speculative buying behavior and which concerns only the grands crus.
 The Liv-ex website now based in London was created a few years ago by two bankers from Hong Kong.
 The classification of great wines is presented with stock market indices.
-When a wine is well rated by a renowned critic, the Chinese consumers massively invest in them, which quickly increase the prices of the respective wines.
+When a wine is well rated by a renowned critic, the Chinese consumers massively invest in them, which quickly increases the prices of the respective wines.
 This is a very high-risk market whose prices fluctuate very rapidly.

 Different Wine Consumption Habits between North and South China

 Despite numerous consumption specificities in different regions of China, China remains – overall – an enthusiastic and prolific consumer of wine.
 Wine is mostly consumed in big cities located in the North (led by Beijing), East Coast (Shanghai), and South (Canton, Hong Kong) regions of China.
 This is to be contrasted with other areas, in smaller cities and the west of China, where wine sales struggle to take off.